This post may contain affiliate links. Please read our Disclosure Policy for details.

 Pumpkins In Cooking

-Most parts of the pumpkin are edible, and can be made sweet or savory, including the fleshy shell, the seeds, the leaves, and even the flowers.
-Pumpkin Pumpkin pie, for instance, is a traditional part of Thanksgiving meals in Canada and the United States, and pumpkins are frequently carved as jack-o'-lanterns for decoration around Halloween.
+Most parts of the pumpkin are edible and can be made sweet or savory, including the fleshy shell, the seeds, the leaves, and even the flowers.
+Pumpkin pie, for instance, is a traditional part of Thanksgiving meals in Canada and the United States, and pumpkins are frequently carved as jack-o’-lanterns for decoration around Halloween.

 Pumpkin And Health

-The bright orange color of pumpkin, means that a pumpkin is loaded with an important antioxidant, beta-carotene.
+The bright orange color of pumpkin means that pumpkin is loaded with an important antioxidant, beta-carotene.
 Beta-carotene is one of the plant carotenoids converted to vitamin A in the body.
 In the conversion to vitamin A, beta carotene performs many important functions in overall health.